jamesbane/automate/steward-master/README.md

 ALTER USER steward PASSWORD 'steward';
 -- Grant privs to a user for the entire database:
 GRANT ALL ON DATABASE steward TO steward;

+(Or use the default superuser <postgres>)

+-- Create a database named "steward"
+Change the db setting in setting.py accordingly with your own database and password

 ```

 ### Migrations
 python manage.py migrate
+python manage.py createsuperuser
+python manage.py runserver